 Exercise Management

 Managing a multi-dog household can be challenging, but ensuring each dog gets enough exercise is essential.
 One way to do this is to take each dog on separate walks or to exercise them in different areas of the house or yard.
 This can help prevent conflicts and give each dog the space to burn off excess energy.
-Dogs need exercise, and as a responsible dog owner, you should make sure your dogs are getting exercise every day.
-Take them on daily walks or to the park for playtime.
-Dogs that receive enough outdoor time tend to act happier and calmer than those that don’t receive enough exercise.

 Bed Management

 Managing a multi-dog household can be a challenge, especially regarding bed management.
 Each dog needs to have a designated sleeping space to prevent potential conflicts or territorial behavior.
-This can be achieved by providing individual dog beds or crates in separate house areas.
-All dogs need a comfy bed to sleep in.
-In a multi-dog household, it is common for dogs to fight over who gets to sleep where.
-If your dogs have separate beds, ensure they are each in their bed at night.
+This can be achieved by providing individual attention to dog beds or crates in separate house areas.

 Doorways Management